 If Glasgow rings any musical bells, it is because of its association with a 1980 song hinting that this Scottish city, otherwise a hard-edged town of left-wing workers, is the place to be heard and seen to advance one’s musical career.

 This means that at any point of your visit, there are likely to be more than 100 music events lined up per week, an odd mix of Celtic beats, classical opera, pop, rock and grunge.

-This medieval core, which eventually fell out of favour among residents because of the soot that covered much of its structures, is dotted with ornate 18th century mansions that spoke of the growing wealth that industrialization brought to Glasgow.
+This medieval core, which eventually fell out of favour among residents because of the soot that covered much of its structures, is dotted with ornate 18th century mansions that spoke of the growing wealth that industrialisation brought to Glasgow.

-Hire Cars in Glasgow for a Jaunt to West End
+Head for a Jaunt to West End

 Thanks to the neo-Gothic University of Glasgow and the numerous eclectic shops, edgy bars and funky restaurants that line the cobbled backstreet Ashton Lane, the avenues here are leafy and the architecture lovely.